Ghazala Hashmi: Virginia State Senate

+Hashmi decided to run for office in Donald Trump's first term in office, largely sparked by the anger she felt over the Muslim travel ban.
 In the 2019 Virginia Senate election, Hashmi defeated incumbent Republican Glen Sturtevant in the 10th district, flipping the chamber to Democratic control.
 She is the first woman to represent the district and the first Muslim elected to the Senate of Virginia.
 She was officially sworn into office on January 8, 2020.

-In 2023, she was re-elected with over 60% of the vote against Republican candidate Hayden Fisher in the redistricted 15th district.
+In 2023, Hashmi was re-elected with over 60% of the vote against Republican candidate Hayden Fisher in the redistricted 15th district.
 A legal challenge was filed shortly after claiming Hashmi did not meet the residency requirements to hold office, having established her residency at a rental apartment within the 15th district while her family home nearby was in a neighboring district.
-A judge dismissed the lawsuit in early December.
+A judge dismissed the lawsuit fully in early December as having no legal merit.

-Lieutenant governor of Virginia
+Lieutenant governor of Virginia (2026–present)

 2025 election

 In May 2024, Hashmi announced her campaign for lieutenant governor.
 She narrowly advanced from the Democratic primary in June 2025, ahead of former Richmond mayor Levar Stoney and fellow state senator Aaron Rouse respectively.
 With this nomination, Hashmi became both the first Muslim and the first Indian-American to be nominated for a statewide office in Virginia.

 In the general election, Hashmi faced the Republican nominee, former radio host John Reid, who was the first openly gay person to be nominated by a major party for a statewide office in Virginia.
-Hashmi defeated Reid by 11 points.
+She regularly quoted Abraham Lincoln while on the campaign trail, particularity including his 1862 State of the Union address.
+Hashmi would defeat Reid by 11 points.
 Hashmi became the first Muslim woman elected to a statewide office in American history.

+Tenure

+She was sworn into office on January 17, 2026, being sworn in by Virginia Supreme Court Chief Justice Cleo Powell and using her family's Quran and an original version of the United States Constitution printed in 1799 on loan from the Virginia Museum of History and Culture located in Richmond.
+Her office says, "these cultural and historic artifacts reflect the nation’s founding legal structures, our commitment to religious plurality and freedoms, and the richness of the Commonwealth's diversity."
+On April 7, 2026, while casting an early vote, Hashmi voted in favor of a proposed state amendment calling for U.S. House redistricting in Virginia.